pablochivite/pablochivite/README.md

 ## BBA + Data Analytics | Applied AI & Automation

-I build AI-powered software as automations as MVPs for my entrepreneurial ventures and ideas that are cost-efficient, scalable, and solve specific market problems by combining **Business Strategy** and **Technical Execution**.
+I build AI-powered software and automations as MVPs for my entrepreneurial ventures and ideas that are cost-efficient, scalable, and solve specific market problems by combining **Business Strategy** and **Technical Execution**.

 ---

-My approach is designed for the startup ecosystem: **Validate fast, scale later.**
+My approach:

 * **🏗️ Venture Building:** Many repositories here are MVPs for my own entrepreneurial projects/ideas.
-* **⚡ Rapid Prototyping:** I use **n8n** and low-code interfaces to rapidly validate value propositions.
+* **⚙️ Prompt Engineering & Ops:** I implement systematic prompt design, versioning, and evaluation strategies to ensure reliability in agentic workflows.

 ---